mat-teo404/Playlist-Snatcher/README.md

 ## Requirements
 * **ngrok** is already installed, but you need an account and to reserve a free static domain: [how to reserve a static domain](https://ngrok.com/blog-post/free-static-domains-ngrok-users)
 * _PlaylistSnatcher_ uses **python**, **ffmpeg**, and **yt-dlp**, but installation is not needed due to being portable versions already installed.
-* Thanks for downloading and looking into my project :)
+* Thanks for downloading and using my project :)

 ## Installation